 Fertilizing: Liquid fertilizer sparingly.

-Harvesting Endive: Will grow to a full head in two to three months.
+Harvesting: It will grow to a full head in two to three months.
 An inverted pot can be placed over the plant for the last two weeks to blanch the leaves.
-This treatment renders the leaves sweeter.
+This treatment renders the leaves sweeter that can otherwise be somewhat bitter and coarse.

 Containers: Grow them as 'cut and come again' leaves in a pot about 25 cm wide by 20 cm deep.